Escape-Hatch-Co/Esc-Fly-Resizer-Gutenberg/README.md

 ## Help Wanted :grin:

 1. Create an Nginx configuration
-2. Allow the `.htaccess` rule to be written upon installation and removed upon unistallation.
+2. Allow the `.htaccess` rule to be written upon installation and removed when uninstalled.

+## To Do

+1. Add API Endpoint to this Plugin.